JONSASSE/432-2018/slides/class27/README.md

 ## Announcements at the start of class

-1. You should receive a request from the University to fill out a Course Evaluation.
-Please do so.
+1. You should receive a request from the University to fill out a Course Evaluation. **Please** do so.

-2. I believe [the Course Notes](https://thomaselove.github.io/432-notes/) show all plots in all 23 chapters and that all of the typos I am aware of are resolved.
-Please let us know at 431-help if you find a problem.
+2. I believe [the Course Notes](https://thomaselove.github.io/432-notes/) show all plots in chapters 11, 21, and 23 and that all of the typos I am aware of are resolved. **Please** let us know at 431-help if you find a problem.

 3. Joseph Rickert put together a great post called [Survival Analysis with R](https://rviews.rstudio.com/2017/09/25/survival-analysis-with-r/) which has a nice demonstration of a few useful models, and many links to excellent resources for future study.
 I'll definitely use this in building up next year's version of the survival material.